Using an SSL connection v41

 Step 6: If the

-postgresql.p12 files are not already in the
+postgresql.p12 files aren't already in the

 ~/.postgresql directory, move or copy them to that location.